WillBill84/Workout-Tracker/README.md

 ## Description

-A fitness tracking app, that allows a user to create and track daily workouts.
+A fitness tracking app that allows a user to create and track daily workouts.
 For this assignment I was provided front end code that need the backend developed.
-I created the Mongo database, Mongoose schema and developed the routes with uses express.
+I created the Mongo database, Mongoose schema and developed the routes which uses express.

 ## Installation and Usage